 - The chance to learn, have fun and make friends

 Every time our work directly impacts the life of a young person, we create a new sporting chance for them.

-• 2,512 sessions in our disability cricket programmes
+- Provided 3,931 coaching sessions across both of our disability cricket programmes

 is to enhance the lives of disadvantaged and disabled young people through sport and recreation